Permissions

 Before performing an operation, you can check if the permission is granted:

-import { useHaexClient } from '@haex-space/vault-sdk/vue'
+import { useHaexVaultSdk } from '@haex-space/vault-sdk/vue'

-const client = useHaexClient()
+const { client } = useHaexVaultSdk()

-// Check database permission
+// Check database permission ("read" | "write" only at the SDK boundary)

-const canReadUsers = await client.checkDatabaseAsync('users', 'read')
+const canReadUsers = await client.permissions.checkDatabaseAsync(usersTable, 'read')

-const canWriteUsers = await client.checkDatabaseAsync('users', 'write')
+const canWriteUsers = await client.permissions.checkDatabaseAsync(usersTable, 'write')

 // Check filesystem permission

-const canReadExports = await client.checkFilesystemAsync('exports/', 'read')
+const canReadExports = await client.permissions.checkFilesystemAsync('/exports/data.json', 'read')

-// Check HTTP permission
+// Check HTTP permission (URL must match a manifest http target)

-const canFetchApi = await client.checkWebAsync('https://api.example.com/data')
+const canFetchApi = await client.permissions.checkWebAsync('https://api.example.com/data')

 if (canWriteUsers) {

-await client.insert('users', { name: 'John', email: 'john@example.com' })
+await client.database.insert(usersTable, { name: 'John', email: 'john@example.com' })

 } else {